Keparoo/kepweb/README.md

 ## Under Construction

 * Create Next.js version of site: The next branch is a Next.js version in progress
-* Create email web form page
+* Create email web form component
 * Create page for each project
 * Helper text for links
 * Create more project screenshots